perryhu09/cp-env/README.md

 1. Go to Path: usr/local/include/bits
 2. Create file stdc++.h
 3. Paste content of the file from an online repo
 4. Restart editor and include error should go away

+Note: Standard libraries such as iostream may have errors, go into stdc++.h and copy and paste the second 'C++' section into the first and it will work